brucemack/kc1fsz-tjdcr/README.md

 Overview
 ========

-This is a compact PCB implementation of the famous Thomas Jefferson Direct Conversion Receiver designed by Bill Meara (N2CQR) and Dean Souleles (KK4DAS).
+This is my compact PCB implementation of the famous Thomas Jefferson Direct Conversion Receiver designed by Bill Meara (N2CQR) and Dean Souleles (KK4DAS).
 Full documentation for the original rig [can be found here](https://hackaday.io/project/190327-high-schoolers-build-a-radio-receiver).
 This project has been discussed at length on the excellent Solder Smoke Podcast and in a detailed series of videos that can be found